An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Patches usually appear as smooth inflamed areas without a scaly surface.
 They occur in the folds of the skin, such as under the armpits or breast, or in the groin.

 Inverse psoriasis may be especially difficult to treat.
-It is easily misdiagnosed as it is not in the usual areas psoriasis appears and may be triggered by a fungal or yeast infection.
+It is easily misdiagnosed as fungus as it is not in the usual areas psoriasis appears and may be present along with a fungal or yeast infection.

 Patches appear as red scaly areas on the scalp, behind the ears, above the shoulder blades, in the armpits or groin, or in the center of the face.